Mr F Ahmed (Science Block) – Head of Enrichment Studies

 - You will have the opportunity to arrange for and complete the necessary work experience to help you get into a good university to study the course you like and help you get a good job.

 - Understand the route into medicine and dentistry and what you need to do to improve your chances of studying them at a good university.

 - Make friends, socialise with existing friends and meet new people.

 - Gain a nationally recognised qualification (select courses) with UCAS points to help you get into university.

 - Learn new skills that you can talk about in your university and, later on, job applications.

-For further information please view our Enrichment Studies Booklet or email questions using the with the enquiry contact form message subject of FAO: Enrichment Studies.
+For further information please view our Enrichment Studies Booklet or email questions using the enquiry contact form with the message subject of FAO: Enrichment Studies.